 - LATAM (LA)

-Offering an excellent service (in economy and business class – with lie flat beds) to a number of destinations in South America (via São Paulo, Rio or Madrid) as well as domestic connections.
-They also offer an airpass, with more favourable rates if also flying internationally, as well as some regional connections possible in premium economy or business class.
+Offering an excellent service, in Economy and Business classes (with lie flat beds), to a number of destinations in South America (via São Paulo, Rio or Madrid) as well as domestic connections.
+They also offer an airpass, with more favourable rates if also flying internationally, as well as some regional connections possible in Premium Economy or Business class.
 Flights from Easter Island continue to Papeete for those doing a round the world journey.
-LATAM was formed when LAN (ex-LAN Chile) and TAM merged, and is a Oneworld alliance member.
+LATAM was formed when LAN (ex-LAN Chile) and TAM (Brazil) merged, and is a Oneworld alliance member.

 - Norwegian (DI)